thebigcrafter/KygekJoinUI/README.md

 * Simple Form and Modal Form mode
 * Easy to setup (plugin can be edited in config.yml)
-* Uses & instead of § as formatting codes
 * Config.yml updated automatically
 * {player_name} can be used to display the player's name
 * {online} can be used to display currently online players on the server